Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2026/aspose-slides-for-python-net-26-8-release-notes.md

 ### Support for rendering an image of an individual paragraph

-The new `GetImage` methods have been added to the `IParagraph` interface and `Paragraph` class.
+The new `get_image` methods have been added to the `IParagraph` interface and `Paragraph` class.
 These methods allow you to render a paragraph as an image.

 **Usage examples**